Skip to main content

 The last part of the three-part series addresses questions about the liability of AI methods.
 When these are raised, things get tricky.
-Prof. Dr Marcus Becker, Head of the Master's degree programs Business Intelligence & Date Science (on-campus) and Applied Business Data Science (online program), and his team found in analyses, that the lack of transparency of algorithmic systems makes the legal examination of liability rules more difficult, as shown by the example of investment advice (robo-advisors):
+Prof. Dr Marcus Becker, Head of the Master's degree programs Business Intelligence & Date Science (on-campus) and Applied Business Data Science (online program), and his team found in analyses, that the lack of transparency of algorithmic systems makes the legal examination of liability rules more difficult, as shown by the example of investment advice (robo-advisors).

 The problem of causality in AI applications